explodinglabs/explodinglabs.github.io/_json-rpc/httpserver.markdown

 ![python](/assets/python.png)
 </div>

-We'll build an HTTP server in Python to handle JSON-RPC requests on port 5000.
-We'll use Python's built-in http.server module, so we won't need any other web framework.
-It should respond to "ping" with "pong".
+We'll build an HTTP server in Python.
+It should take JSON-RPC requests on port 5000, responding to "ping" with "pong".
+We'll use Python's built-in http.server module, so no web framework is required.

 * TOC
 {:toc}